 36. Heritage bungalows are a real gem in the city, with the cityscape changing every decade.
 Ditch the pretty skyline for a day and explore the city’s iconic black and white bungalows.

-37. A day away from civilisation is what you need after a hectic week and for us, Coney Island does the trick.
+37. A day away from civilisation is what you need after a hectic week.
+For us, Coney Island does the trick.
 From white sand beaches to untouched trails, this isolated island has something for everyone.
-Plan your visit with our guide.

-38. Little India is one of our favourite neighbourhoods, if we are looking to slurp on some fiery fish head curry.
-But food aside, this heritage enclave is brimming with colours, loud music and culture…and did we mention, there are some cool spots for your Instagram feed.
-Read more about Little India here.
+38. Little India is one of our favourite neighbourhoods, especially when we’re looking to slurp on fiery fish head curry.
+But food aside, this heritage enclave is brimming with colours, vibrant music and unique culture.
+And let’s not forget the cool spots for your Instagram feed.

-39. Singapore has limited resources but that doesn’t stop it from pushing the limit.
-Newater is a perfect example on how Singapore aims to be self-sufficient.
-About 40% of our water demands can be met by Newater and you can learn more of the science-y stuff (like how they treat used water for consumption) at the Newater Visitor Centre.
+39. Singapore has limited resources but that doesn’t stop us from pushing the limit.
+Newater is a perfect example of how we aim to be self-sufficient.
+About 40% of our water demands can be met by Newater and you can learn more of the science-y stuff (like how we treat used water for consumption) at the Newater Visitor Centre.

 40. Dog lovers, rejoice!
-Head over to Bishan Park’s dog runs – one for bigger breeds and another for smaller furballs – for some canine therapy.
+Head over to Bishan Park’s dog runs – one for bigger breeds and another for smaller furballs – for a fun day out with canines.

 42. Perched on the foot of Ang Mo Kio Town Garden and block 159, the most popular and largest songbird display area in Singapore is quite a delight to the ears and eyes.
 Witness a bevy of songbirds in uniquely crafted cages hoisted 20ft up on poles to showcase their tunes.